Guidance

 Commissioners did not describe any level 1 or 2 recovery housing.
 Four local authorities were planning to expand their recovery housing provision.

-Comparing UK and US provision
+Comparing UK and USA provision

 One research study describes a 28-bed, peer-led, quasi-residential supported housing scheme in the north-west of England (Best and others, 2020).
-This scheme is closest to level 3 recovery housing provision in the US.
+This scheme is closest to level 3 recovery housing provision in the USA.
 In this scheme, residents must engage in a structured programme to continue to stay in the housing.
 This programme includes:

 • mutual aid engagement